 The trip is open to current first-years, sophomores, juniors and seniors.

-One partial scholarship will be offered for 2014.
+Two $1,500 scholarships will be offered for 2014.
 Students will be expected to pay for or fundraise any additional funds for program costs.
 Interested students may apply for the scholarships by filling out the supplemental information available at the bottom of the online application.
 Watch the web site for more information about scholarships.

 This trip is open to first-years, sophomores, juniors and seniors.